-SIP 1 and SIP 2
+4.3.2 SIP 1 / SIP 2

 2N LiftIP 2.0 enables you to configure two independent SIP accounts (SIP1 and SIP2 folders).
-Thus, e.g., the device can be registered with two different SIP PBXs under two phone numbers at the same time.
+Thus, the device can be registered under two phone numbers, with two different SIP exchanges and so on.
 Both the SIP accounts process incoming calls equivalently.
-Outgoing calls are primarily processed by account 1.
-Or, if account 1 is not registered (due to SIP PBX error, e.g.), account 2 is used automatically for outgoing calls.
-Select the account number for the phone numbers included in the phone directory to specify the account to be used for outgoing calls (example:2568/1 - calls to number 2568 go via account 1, sip:1234@192.168.1.1/2 calls to SIP uri via account 2).
+Outgoing calls are primarily processed by account SIP 1, or, if account SIP 1 is not registered (due to SIP exchange error, e.g.), by account SIP 2.
+Select the account number for the phone numbers included in the phone directory to specify the account to be used for outgoing calls (example: 2568/1 - calls to number 2568 go via account SIP 1, sip:1234@192.168.1.1 calls to sip uri via account SIP 2).